Library Volunteer and Community Service Applications

 Please keep in mind:

 - The library can only accommodate a certain number of volunteers on any given day and at any given time.
 Therefore, volunteers can only volunteer during their scheduled times.
 The times will be set in advance.
-Do not show up without calling first.
+Do not show up outside of your scheduled volunteer time.

 - We ask that you do not bring valuable belongings with you.
 We do not have adequate storage for items and no place to lock them away.